microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 ### Language settings

 In the current version of the language server protocol, the client pushes settings to the server.
 With the introduction of a resource scope, this is not possible anymore since the actual settings values can depend on a resource.
-We introduce a protocol which allow servers to fetch settings from a client comparable to the `getConfiguration` API in the extension host.
+We introduce a protocol which allows servers to fetch settings from a client comparable to the `getConfiguration` API in the extension host.
 The protocol addition is documented [here](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.configuration.ts).
 The bundled CSS or HTML language extensions illustrate this approach.

 A setting that supports file paths relative to a workspace needs special treatment.
 In the single folder case, the language server process is started in the root folder of the workspace.
 A relative path can then be resolved easily since the server's home directory corresponds to the workspace root.
 In the multi-root folder setup, this is no longer the case and when the setting is defined as a resource scoped setting, then the path needs to be resolved per root folder.
 One approach that has worked well for us, is to resolve the relative file path of a setting on the client using the new settings API.
 In this way, the server only sees absolute paths.
 An example for this can be found in [vscode-tslint](https://github.com/Microsoft/vscode-tslint/blob/2a9b46d57489b180f3fc0ad0acc15c3071541acf/tslint/extension.ts#L199).
 It uses the `vscode-languageclient` middleware to transform the relative file paths.